leandroroser/rustin15/README.md

 There are many others that you may find useful depending on your needs.
 ```

-so for example println! is another function under the hood?
+So for example println! is another function under the hood?

 ```
 Yes, that's correct!
 In Rust, println! is actually a macro